 - Tcl_Obj *cmdPtr (in)

-Points to a Tcl object containing a command (or sequence of commands)
+Points to a Tcl value containing a command (or sequence of commands)

 - int flags (in)

 An OR'ed combination of flag bits.
 TCL_NO_EVAL means record the